wtPLSQL/wtPLSQL/docs/demo/README.md

 DBDocs        | SQL Developer DBDocs Files
 *.md          | Markdown files for "github.io"
-*.htm         | HTML files for local documentation images        | Image Files referenced by MD and HTML md-to-htm.bat | MS-Dos Batch File to convert MD to HTML md-to-htm.lua | Lua script used by Pandoc for MD to HTML
+*.htm         | HTML files for local documentation md-to-htm.bat | MS-Dos Batch File to convert MD to HTML md-to-htm.lua | Lua script used by Pandoc for MD to HTML